We work with more than 300 partners to bring you better travel deals

 During the chilly months of December and January, travellers may be able to find cheap flights to Gdansk.

-When is the best time to book flights to Gdansk?
+When is the best time to book a flight to Gdansk?

 To ensure you get the cheapest price possible for a flight to Gdansk, you should look to book at least 60 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.